 Website: mcgill.ca/law |

-A legal education at McGill is one that is marked by the mutually sustaining relationship between the common law and the civil law as the Western world’s two major legal traditions.
+A legal education at McGill is one that is marked by the mutually sustaining relationship between the common law and the civil law as the Western world’s two major legal traditions, in dialogue with Indigenous law as well.
 It recognizes that the law comes from a broad range of sources, and is predicated on the study of law as an intellectual inquiry that is inherently “transsystemic.”
 From the opening days of the undergraduate course of study, the common law and the civil law are taught together (in both French and English) as a pragmatic and scholarly response to law in a changing world.

 - Approximately 43 undergraduate schools represented